davewsmith/toydeploy/NOTES.md

 ## To Do

- * Refactor main.yml into Roles, and/or divide it into provision.yml and deploy.yml
+ * Refactor main.yml into Roles.
  * Add a cron job to inject toy data.
  * Add background tasks (Rq?)
  * Sort out how to go into "maintenance" mode while migrations are running